artemis-yl/artemis-yl.github.io/Resume.md

 ![pg1](/docs/ResumePg1.PNG "Pg1 of my Resume") | ![pg2](/docs/ResumePg2.PNG "Pg2 of my Resume")

 ### If you wish to contact me
 please message me on LinkedIn.
-You might have noticed I haven't given out my phone number or email - this is to avoid spam!
+You might have noticed I haven't given out my phone number - this is to avoid spam!